GRASS GIS

-Geographic Resources Analysis Support System (commonly termed GRASS GIS) is a geographic information system (GIS) software suite used for geospatial data management and analysis, image processing, producing graphics and maps, spatial and temporal modeling, and visualizing.
-It can handle raster, topological vector, image processing, and graphic data.
+GRASS (originally Geographic Resources Analysis Support System, formerly often referred to as GRASS GIS) is a software package used for geospatial data management and analysis, image processing, producing graphics and maps, spatial and temporal modeling, and visualizing.
+It can handle raster, topological vector, image processing, and graphic data, and it can be used as a geographic information system (GIS).

-GRASS contains over 350 modules to render maps and images on monitor and paper; manipulate raster and vector data including vector networks; process multispectral image data; and create, manage, and store spatial data.
+GRASS contains over 400 modules to render maps and images on monitor and paper; manipulate raster and vector data including vector networks; process multispectral image data; and create, manage, and store spatial data.

 It is licensed and released as free and open-source software under the GNU General Public License (GPL).
-It runs on multiple operating systems, including OS X, Windows and Linux.
+It runs on multiple operating systems, including macOS, Windows and Linux.
 Users can interface with the software features through a graphical user interface (GUI) or by plugging into GRASS via other software such as QGIS.
 They can also interface with the modules directly through a bespoke shell that the application launches or by calling individual modules directly from a standard shell.
-The latest stable release version (LTS) is GRASS GIS 8.4.1, which is available since February 2025.

 The GRASS development team is a multinational group consisting of developers at many locations.
-GRASS is one of the eight initial software projects of the Open Source Geospatial Foundation.
+GRASS is one of the eight initial software projects of the Open Source Geospatial Foundation and is fiscally sponsored by NumFOCUS.